enr24/NFL-Play-Infomation-DB/README.md

 # NFL Big Data Bowl Table Information.txt
 Text file which I used to create the Data-Base in Sqlite.
 Has information on the data types for the columns in each of the tables.
 # Table Create.sql
-SQL File which created and stored the Database
+SQL File which created and stored the Database.
 # Query.sql
 SQL file which I used to execute queries and interact with the Data Base.